danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coretelemetry.md

 ## 2. System Architecture

-CoreTelemetry is designed as a standalone service that runs alongside other CoreRL services.
+CoreTelemetry is designed as a standalone service that runs alongside other RLTune services.
 It exposes an API for data ingestion and uses a file-based buffering system managed by Fluentd for local storage and forwarding.

 ### Component Diagram